surendra210/iceoryx/iceoryx_eth/README.md

-# Gateway to DDS Networks
+# Gateway to eth Networks
 A gateway for bridging between iceoryx systems and eth networks.
 The gateway enables iceoryx systems running on separate network connected nodes to communicate with each other.